Final Predictive Mock

 Ty Simpson , QB , Alabama

 Hear me out: Les Snead is nothing if not an independent thinker.
-Maybe he would pass for the WR Tyson…but he’s gone.
+Maybe he would pass on Simpson for star WR Jordyn Tyson…but he’s gone.
 Instead, Snead takes the chance to be legendary and transition Stafford’s final year into another Franchise QB.
+Don't forget about Stafford's back problems either.
+Last year he was a question mark even going into Week 1.

 14.